annalena-k/annalena-k.github.io/index.markdown

 You can find me on [🐙Github](https://github.com/annalena-k), [🎓Google Scholar](https://scholar.google.com/citations?user=GOCdveAAAAAJ&hl=de&oi=ao), [💼 LinkedIn](https://de.linkedin.com/in/annalena-kofler-0baa39190), [🦋 BlueSky](https://bsky.app/profile/annalenakofler.bsky.social), and [🐦Twitter](https://twitter.com/AnnalenaKofler).

-➡️ _Are you looking for a Master's thesis topic at the intersection of ML and physics?
+➡️ _Are you looking for a Master's thesis topic at the intersection of ML and physics starting in fall 2026?
 Perfect, drop me an email explaining your background, qualifications, and interests._

 # News